-ACCESS CONTROL CARD READER
+ACCESS CONTROL CARD READER:

 ACCESS CONTROL: PROXIMITY CARD READERS

-Types of wireless access control card readers available
+Types of wireless access control card readers available:

-Hid proximity reader cards
+Hid proximity reader cards:

 Barcode Reader provides the lowest-cost access cards of any access control technology.
-The advantage of barcode technology is that it is cheap and easy to generate the credential.
+The advantage of barcode technology is that it is cheap and easy to generate credentials.
 It can easily be applied to access cards or other items.
 Barcode readers can be used for both access control systems and purchasing.

-Magnetic Stripe Readers
+Magnetic Stripe Readers:

 Magnetic stripe technology, usually called mag-stripe, is so named because of the stripe of magnetic oxide tape laminated on a card.
 Many organizations utilize mag stripe technology to make photo ID badges, ranging from door access control and parking to cafeteria meals and book checkouts.
 Magnetic stripe readers require that access cards be swiped through the reader, causing wear and a shorter life span.
 The cards are low in cost but easily duplicated and are affected by outside magnetic fields.
 The mag-stripe readers require occasional cleaning to remove any dirt buildup on the read heads.
-With compliance, functionality, and security changes, many companies have already transitioned existing mag-stripe systems to proximity cards or new generation intelligent card access control systems.
+With compliance, functionality, and security changes, many companies have transitioned existing mag-stripe systems to proximity cards or new intelligent card access control systems.

-KEYPAD ACCESS CONTROL SYSTEMS
+KEYPAD ACCESS CONTROL SYSTEMS: